Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART): Introduction

-In this paper, we present \mymethod, a \textbf{S}calable \textbf{M}ulti-\textbf{A}gent \textbf{R}ealistic \textbf{T}estbed, a software tool used to evaluate MAPF algorithms in realistic scenarios. \mymethod comprises three main components: (1) physics-engine-based simulators, (2) an execution monitoring (EM) server, and (3) robot-specific executors.
+In this paper, we present \mymethod, a \textbf{S}calable \textbf{M}ulti-\textbf{A}gent \textbf{R}ealistic \textbf{T}estbed, a software tool used to evaluate MAPF planners in realistic scenarios. \mymethod comprises three main components: (1) a physics-engine-based simulator, (2) an execution monitoring (EM) server, and (3) robot-specific executors.
 The simulator generates realistic simulation environments based on user-defined configurations. \Cref{fig:intro_idea} shows an example environment in \mymethod created from a 2-D grid map from the MovingAI benchmark~\cite{Stern2019benchmark}.
 The EM server parses the user-provided MAPF paths, tracks the execution progress, and communicates with the executors.
-It leverages the Action Dependency Graph (ADG)~\cite{honig2019warehouse}, a MAPF execution framework, to ensure robust execution of the paths generated using various simplified robot models.
+It leverages the Action Dependency Graph (ADG)~\cite{honig2019warehouse}, a MAPF execution framework, to ensure robust execution of the paths generated by MAPF planners using various simplified robot models.
 Each robot is assigned an individual executor that receives and executes actions from the server. \mymethod incorporates key real-world factors, including robot kinodynamics, collision dynamics, communication delays, execution imperfections, and temporal uncertainty during execution.

 Our contributions in this paper are as follows: 1.
-We present \mymethod, an open-source software tool for evaluating MAPF algorithms in realistic scenarios. \mymethod directly accepts MAPF plans and problem instances from existing benchmarks.
-2. We integrate \mymethod with two simulators, ARGoS3 and Isaac Sim, and robot models and empirically evaluate its scalability and replicability. \mymethod can scale to thousands of robots while maintaining consistent and reproducible results, while prior tools fail to handle a hundred robots.
+We present \mymethod, an open-source software tool for evaluating MAPF planners in realistic scenarios. \mymethod directly accepts MAPF plans and problem instances from existing benchmarks.
+2. We integrate \mymethod with two simulators, ARGoS3~\cite{pinciroli2012argos} and Isaac Sim~\cite{nvidiaisaacsim}, and empirically evaluate its scalability and replicability. \mymethod can scale to thousands of robots while maintaining consistent and reproducible results, whereas prior tools fail to handle a hundred robots.
 3. We develop an online interface with interactive visualization, allowing users to easily monitor execution progress and access detailed statistical data during simulation.
 4. We validate \mymethod on real-world mobile robots, demonstrating its robustness and effectiveness in physical environments.